ProjectNeura/LEADS/README.md

   - EBI (Emergency Braking Intervention)
   - ATBS (Automatic Trail Braking System)

+The codes are never designed for average high school students to understand.
+You may find it hard to read the codes if you do not satisfy the following requirements of skills and knowledge.

+- Advanced Python knowledge (you should be familiar with everything and even programming philosophy in Python)
+- Solid knowledge of Physics (you should understand how a car moves in reality)
+- Basic embedded development experience (Raspberry Pi, serial communication, PWM)
+- Rich experience in Web development (React, NextJS, FastAPI, TCP/IP, sockets)
+- Basic machine learning knowledge (linear regression, polynomial regression)

 ## Installation

 Note that LEADS requires **Python >= 3.11**.